 It gets taken down before we leave the next morning.
 You’ll usually hear a loud “LAST CALL GROOOOOVER” as a final call before it’s taken down.
 If you hear that and you’re thinking about using it, it’s best to drop what you’re doing and head to the Groover line.

-What Goes in the Goover?
+What Goes in the Groover?

 Only poop, pee (or other bodily fluid), and toilet paper.
 Please place anything else (including “flushable” wipes) in the mini trash.